 - A positive test for antibodies will not be accepted as a replacement for the mandatory saliva test from Screen, Test & Protect.

-Testing is mandatory for the surveillance testing groups listed above.
-Any students who fails to schedule a test within their testing window will be placed in a “withheld from campus” status on One.UF.edu.
+Any student in the routine testing groups who fails to schedule a test within their testing window will be placed in a “not cleared from campus” status on One.UF.edu.

-- If a student is withheld from campus, they will not be permitted to attend in-person classes or student events, or use campus facilities, including the libraries, Newell Hall and the Reitz Union.
+- If a student is not cleared for campus, they will not be permitted to attend in-person classes or student events, or use campus facilities, including the libraries, RecSports, Newell Hall and the Reitz Union.

-- If a student lives in a residence hall and fails to get tested, they will not be permitted to live in the residence hall.
+- If a student lives in a residence hall and fails to get tested, they will not be permitted to continue to live in the residence hall.

 Other Student Groups

-- Students living in UF Graduate & Family Housing are not mandated to get tested.
+- Students living in UF Graduate & Family Housing are not required to get tested, unless they have a face-to-face class.
 Voluntary testing is available.

-- Student assistants and teaching assistants who are registered in face-to-face classrooms will be included in mandatory testing.
+- Student assistants and teaching assistants who are registered in face-to-face classrooms will be included in routine testing.

 - Student athletes are a part of a separate testing schedule with the University Athletics Association and UF Health.